 At the end of the Igeldo mountain you'll be treated to fabulous views of your destination, San Sebastian, framed by lush green hills and the beautiful, crescent shaped, La Concha beach, possibly the most beautiful urban beach in Europe.

 The relaxed and elegant city with its Basque twist is widely considered one of the best places to eat in the world.
 The charming old city center is famous for having the highest concentration of bars in the world where the pintxo is king and food is taken very seriously.
 A truly great place to enjoy your last evening celebration.

 The cycling is almost 100% on asphalt with the odd section of gravel and cycle path.
 The roads are mostly quiet, although some sections in and out of towns may be busier.

-The coastal region that the trip covers is hilly with constant climbs and descents.
-Electric bike hire is available if you are looking for some extra help on the hills.
+This coastal region is hilly by nature, with constant climbs and descents, so opting for an e-bike might be a good idea if you‘re looking for some extra help on the climbs.

 Leisure Cycling Grade